 As drafted, the Act requires collection of overdose information through ODMAP or a similar system as opposed to merely permitting it.
 There are two natural follow-ups to this position: (1) what is the "penalty" for failing to report the information; and (2) is there any room for reporting exceptions in certain cases?
 At this point, state lawmakers are of different minds with respect to point (1).
-On the one hand, Florida's law expressly states that the failure to report an overdose is not grounds for disciplinary action or penalties.25 On the other hand, legislators in
+On the one hand, Florida's law expressly states that the failure to report an overdose is not grounds for disciplinary action or penalties.
+On the other hand, legislators in Nevada proposed to make the failure to report a misdemeanor.
+Subsection (1) aims for a middle

-23 The area of ODMAP where overdose incident information is reported is called "Level 1."
-Only authorized Level 1 users of ODMAP may report information.
-This area contrasts with ODMAP Level 2, which contains the data visualization of overdose incidents on a map.
-Only authorized Level 2 users of ODMAP may view the visualized information.
-Level 1 users own the data that they submit to ODMAP.
-Thus, at any time, a Level 1 user may export at no charge all overdose incident information it has reported to ODMAP (termed a "Level 1 data export").
-The Level 1 user may also export another user's Level 1 information if there is a data sharing agreement between the parties that covers this information.
+&lt;sup>23 There are two areas of ODMAP, a data entry area and data visualization area.
+The data visualization area is called the "National Map."
+Only certain authorized users of ODMAP may enter overdose incident information.
+Likewise, only certain authorized users of ODMAP may view the National Map.
+Participating agencies own the data that they submit to ODMAP.
+Thus, at any time, a user authorized to report information may export at no charge all overdose incident information submitted by the user's participating agency (termed a "data export").
+A user authorized to report information may also export another agency's information, but only if there is a data sharing agreement between the agencies that covers this information.

-24 E.g., F.S.A. § 401.253 (Florida); W. Va.
-Code, § 16-5T-4 (West Virginia) 25 F.S.A. § 401.253(4).
+&lt;sup>24 E.g., F.S.A. § 401.253 (Florida); W. Va.
+Code, § 16-5T-4 (West Virginia).

+&lt;sup>25 F.S.A. § 401.253(4).